 By Susan Lyttek

 All you need do to get an idea of the daunting task ahead of you should you decide to go the old-fashioned route in preparing squash for pie, is to drop a fresh butternut squash, or worse, a pumpkin onto your toes.
 They are both hard and heavy.
 Just imagining the cleaver you need to hack one of these up and take it off the rind while raw is enough to make even the bravest cook swear off scratch baking forever.
+But don’t.
+In this article I will show you how to make pumpkin pie from scratch.

 Don’t swear off baking and don’t cut it up raw.
 There’s a much easier and more effective way to turn a squash into a pie.
 Bake it first.